Guidance for adult patients having an operation during COVID-19

 Click the link below to download the FAQs in full as a leaflet, or scroll down to open each individual adult FAQ.

 In conjunction with the FSSA, Association, RCSEng and the RCoA, CPOC has published guidance on the COVID-19 and timing of elective surgery.
-A multidisciplinary consensus statement on the significant number of patients who have previously been infected with SARS-CoV-2 requiring surgery and the multisystem consideration required for safe surgery can be found here.
+An updated multidisciplinary consensus statement on the significant number of patients who have previously been infected with SARS-CoV-2 requiring surgery and the multisystem consideration required for safe surgery can be found here.

 Download the patient information on the consensus statement below.